MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 :::image type="content" source="./media/troubleshoot-cicd/break-dependencies.png" alt-text="Screenshot of error message when the updating would break dependencies.":::

-**Solution**: Open the Lineage view to find the item or items that would be deleted from the workspace in the update and are linked to items that won't be deleted from workspace.
+**Solution**: Open the Lineage view to find the item or items that would be deleted from the workspace in the update and are linked to items that won't be deleted from theworkspace.

 :::image type="content" source="./media/troubleshoot-cicd/lineage-view.png" alt-text="Screenshot of the lineage view.":::

 To resolve the issue, delete the problematic item(s):

-* If the item isn't supported by Git (for example, Dashboards), delete it manually from the workspace.
+* If the item isn't supported by git (for example, Dashboards), delete it manually from the workspace.
-* If the item is supported by Git (for example, reports), delete it either from Git (if exists) or from the workspace.
+* If the item is supported by git (for example, reports), delete it either from git (if it exists) or from the workspace.

 Select **Update All**.
-For more information, see [Manually Update from Git](./git-integration/partial-update.md).
+For more information, see [Manually Update from git](./git-integration/partial-update.md).

 #### Post update failure: Dependencies aren't pointing to the correct items

-**Description of problem**: After updating from Git, when looking at the lineage view, the dependencies of some items are not as expected.
+**Description of problem**: After updating from git, when looking at the lineage view, the dependencies of some items aren't as expected.
 For example, the proxy model no longer points to the correct model.

-Reason: Git Integration does not support Direct Query and proxy models at this time.
+Reason: Git Integration doesn't support Direct Query and proxy models at this time.

-**Solution**: To fix the dependencies, do one of the following:
+**Solution**: To fix the dependencies, do one of the following actions:

-* Edit the bim file of the ProxyDataset in the git repository to point to the correct dataset, and then, in the workspace, update from git to receive the change.
+* Edit the bim file of the ProxyDataset in the git repository so that it points to the correct dataset, and then, in the workspace, update from git to receive the change.
 * Use the [Update Datasource API](/rest/api/power-bi/datasets/update-datasources-in-group) to update the connection details of the proxy model in the workspace.

 ### Resolve error issues

 ### Undo issues

-#### Undo failure: After selecting "Undo", a dialog pops up indicating failure because dependency can't be found
+#### Undo failure: After selecting "Undo" a dialog pops up indicating failure because dependency can't be found

-**Description of problem**: The following error appears after an undo action if there is an uncommitted dependency in the **Changes** tab that wasn't selected in the "Undo" action.
+**Description of problem**: The following error appears after an undo action if there's an uncommitted dependency in the **Changes** tab that wasn't selected in the "Undo" action.

 :::image type="content" source="./media/troubleshoot-cicd/dependency-not-found.png" alt-text="Screenshot of error message when undo fails because dependency isn't found.":::

 **Solution**: Select the all the dependencies of the selected database and try again.

-#### Undo failure: After selecting "Undo", a dialog pops up indicating failure because the action would break a dependency link
+#### Undo failure: After selecting "Undo" a dialog pops up indicating failure because the action would break a dependency link

 **Description of problem**: The following error appears after an undo action if the action would break a dependency.